nkavadias/nkavadias.github.io/_posts/2022-06-29-Literature-Review-Social-Engineering.md

 image: /images/setyaki-irham-unsplash-1.jpg

-categories: [Social Engineering, ,Phishing, Cybersecurity]
+categories: [Social Engineering ,Phishing, Cybersecurity]
 ---

 _Three recent research papers on the use of social engineering techniques in phishing were reviewed.
 The papers were evaluated for their strengths and weaknesses and their usefulness in a business context and recommendations ._